Information Systems Program (INFO)

 INFO 6962.
 Elective.
 1-4 Hours.

 INFO 7205.
-Advanced Application Engineering and Development.
+Advanced Application Engineering Project.
 4 Hours.

 INFO 7225.
 Accounting and Budgetary Systems for Engineers.
 4 Hours.